JamesB0T/Windsensor_WiFi_1000/README.md

 ## Questions?

-You have questions or suggestions then you can contact me via email under norbert-walter(at)web.de.
+For questions or suggestions please get in contact via email at norbert-walter(at)web.de.